GetSimpleCMS/GetSimpleCMS/readme.txt

 Official Website - http://get-simple.info/

-GetSimple CMS was developed by Chris Cagle ( http://www.cagintranet.com ) but is now passionately supported and developed by a lovely community.
+GetSimple CMS was developed by Chris Cagle [ http://chriscagle.me ] and is now passionately supported and developed by a lovely community.